whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VST
+#### Audio-Pro Audio-VST

 ![](https://static.kvraudio.com/i/b/glaceverb.jpg)

 [GlaceVerb by DaSample](https://www.kvraudio.com/product/glaceverb_by_dasample) - GlaceVerb is Dasample's first attempt to implement its works on Residual Vector Modulation (RVM) in a VST plug-in.
-RVM is a proprietary algo...
+RVM is a proprietary algo…

 2022-10-28T19:37:58.000Z